ragul253/Tamilselvi-AI-basic-assistant-/README.md

    - Interact with Tamilselvi by typing your questions or commands.

 2. **Receive Responses:**
-   - Tamilselvi processes the input using the Google Bard API and provides responses.
+   - Tamilselvi processes the input using the Google Gemini API and provides responses.

 3. **Text-to-Speech:**
    - Optionally, utilize the text-to-speech feature to hear responses.